stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is additionally tested on Alpine (Edge), Debian (Trixie / Sid), Ubuntu (latest / most recent lts), Fedora (current)  and FreeBSD (current release).
+The suite is developed on Arch Linux and is additionally tested on Alpine (Edge), Debian (Trixie / Sid), Fedora (current)  and FreeBSD (current release) (at least).

 mwp should  build and run on any platform that provides modern Gtk and POSIX APIs.